dreamscached/MineQuery/README.md

     </a>
 </p>

+> [!WARNING]
+> **MineQuery is no longer maintained.** <br>
+> It used to be my small personal project for my own personal needs that I decided to share with
+> the rest of the world, and honestly, it might be not exactly be a great tool to work with for developing something
+> serious.
+I'm not planning on getting back to it at the moment, and if I do, it is likely going to be a complete
+> rebuilt-from-scratch overhaul.
+Thank you for using MineQuery in the meantime. <br>
+> &mdash; dreamscached

 # 🚀 Migrating from v2 or v1

 If you're new to MineQuery, you can skip this part.
 If you have used it before, you